 - I have news that I feel the community will be interested in.
 Can I get this added to the website?

 - Yes.
 The content of the news is subject to some discretion.
 Fill out the contact form with the details and someone will contact you about adding news to the website.

 - I know of an upcoming event that I feel the community will be interested in.
 Can I get this added to the website?

 - Yes.
 The event is subject to some discretion.
 Fill out the contact form with the details and someone will contact you about adding an event to the website.

 - Is the Communications Committee in charge of the community's social media sites?

 - We are administrators on some of the social media sites, however the HOA is not represented on them.

 - I have an article that I feel the community will be interested in reading.
 Can I get this added in an upcoming newsletter?

 - Yes.
 The article is subject to some discretion and editorials.
 Fill out the contact form with the details and someone will contact you about adding an article in an upcoming newsletter.

-- Wayne Chatelain
+- Connie Chatelain